 Indeed, Madona witnessed with her own eyes that factory director Marina Blakunova often didn’t play fair.

-‘Every Moncler jacket has a sewn-in electronic chip that makes it unique’, she recalled.
-‘But sometimes, the storage would receive more material than there were chips.
-It would be sent to the cutting workshop as usual, and for instance, instead of details for 100 coats, they would end up with the details for 120.’
+‘Every Moncler jacket has a sewn-in electronic chip that makes it unique’, she said.
+‘But sometimes, storage would receive more material than there were chips.
+The material would be sent to the cutting workshop as usual, and for instance, instead of enough details for 100 coats, they would end up with the details for 120.’

 ‘The trick is, you can make a perfectly good Moncler coat from those.
 Those “Moncler” jackets, without the original chip, Marina would gift to her immediate circle or workers from the administration.
-Some people have seen those jackets on the Lilo market [in Tbilisi] as well.’
+Some people have seen those jackets for sale at the Lilo market [in Tbilisi] as well.’

-Blakunova had a contract with an enterprise in Rustavi — Eurotex storage would send them the material and finished jackets would be sent back.
+Blakunova had a contract with an enterprise in Rustavi.
+Eurotex would send them the material and finished jackets would be sent back.
 Madona always sent the right number of goods for every order, so Rustavi manager Nugzar Kakhidze usually didn’t count what came in.

 ‘He trusted me.
 We had a good working relationship and Marina noticed it.
 Once, when we received expensive fur, she came to storage and before I could say anything, took a couple of pieces from the box, without tearing the security [anti-tamper] tape.’